If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 If you’ve made it past the Motivation section above (or skipped over it), you’re probably already committed to going solar – or at least curious about what a properly sized system for your home might cost.
 How do you size solar electricity for homes so that your system provides enough power to meet your needs?

 Sizing estimates for your particular site should be done by an experienced solar engineer or solar installer.
 There are plenty of solar company websites that provide spreadsheets or calculators to assess how large a system you will need, but going with a local professional is the best way to ensure you get good service, good advice for your climate, and proper sizing, siting, and orientation of your system, as well as a system designed and installed according to building and electrical codes.
+You may also discover that your local utility limits the size of your system based on the power consumption in your home.

 But in general terms, to size solar electricity for homes, you’ll need to start with these steps.